magento/merchdocs/src/magento-payments/onboarding-payments.md

 * Services Connector module
 * Services ID module
-* API key value pair
+* API keys

 The Services Connector and Services ID modules will be automatically installed during the installation of the Magento Payments extension.
 Once installed, you will see a new section in the Admin---in **Stores** > **Configuration** > **Services**---called Magento Services.

-See [API credentials](#obtain-api-credentials) to learn how to create or access your API key value pair.
+See [API credentials](#obtain-api-credentials) to learn how to create or access your API keys.

 ### Obtain API credentials